abhisek/minions/README.md

-# minions
+# Project Minions
-Safe and Trusted OSS
+Safe and Trusted OSS at scale